James T. Aubrey: Early life and career

 Born in LaSalle, Illinois, James Thomas Steven Aubrey was the eldest of four sons of James Thomas Aubrey Sr., an advertising executive with the Chicago firm of Aubrey, Moore, and Wallace Inc., and his wife, the former Mildred Stever.
 He grew up in the affluent Chicago suburb of Lake Forest and attended Lake Forest Academy, Phillips Exeter Academy in Exeter, New Hampshire, and Princeton University.
 All four boys, James, Stever, David, and George, went to the same schools; his brother Stever became a successful advertiser at J. Walter Thompson before heading the F. William Free agency.
 While at Princeton, all four brothers were members of the Tiger Inn eating club.
 "My father insisted on accomplishment," Aubrey recalled in 1986.

 At Princeton, Aubrey was on the football team, playing left end.
 The New York Times Magazine described Aubrey as "6-foot 2-inch with an incandescent smile", with "unrevealing polar blue eyes".
 Life magazine described him as "youthful, handsome, brainy, with an incandescent smile, a quiet, somewhat salty wit, and when he cared to turn it on, considerable charm.
 He was always fastidiously turned out, from his Jerry the Barber haircut to his CBS-eye cufflinks."
 One producer said, "Aubrey is one of the most insatiably curious guys I know."
 He graduated in 1941 with honors in English and entered the United States Army Air Forces.
 As part of his degree, Aubrey completed a 196-page long senior thesis titled "Fielding's Debt to Cervantes and the Picaresque Tradition."

 During his service in World War II, Aubrey rose to the rank of major and taught military flying to actor James Stewart, who was a licensed civilian pilot.
 While stationed in Southern California, he met Phyllis Thaxter, an actress signed to MGM, whom he married in November 1944.
 Thaxter's first role was as Ted Lawson's wife in Thirty Seconds Over Tokyo (1944), and her final film was as Martha Kent, in the 1978 Superman.
-They had two children, Susan Schuyler "Skye" Aubrey (1946–2020) and James Watson Aubrey (born circa 1953).
+They had two children, Susan Schuyler "Skye" Aubrey (21 December 1945, Evanston, Illinois to 27 November 2020, DeBary, Florida) and James Watson Aubrey (born 5 January 1953).
 The couple divorced in 1962.